Chapter 8: Watching Ostrowski

 The lobby went quiet.
 The coffee machine clicked off behind her.
 Somewhere outside, a truck downshifted on Eastern Avenue.

-Hank’s jaw tightened.
+The back of Hank’s neck flushed.
 His hands stayed still on his knees.

 “I know.”

 “Do you?
-Because what I just heard was a structural assessment of why a retired firefighter should burn down another building.”
+Because what I just heard was a case for why a retired firefighter should burn down another building.
+And you didn’t sound like a man reporting someone else’s logic.
+You sounded like a man who’d run the numbers himself and come up the same way.”

 “I’m not saying he’s right,” Hank said.
 Quiet now.
 The organized cadence gone.